treasure-data/td-android-sdk/README.md

 # td-android-sdk

-td-android-sdk is a library to send any data to Treasure Data storage directly from Android applications without td-agent(fluentd). td-android-sdk is so small that it's easy to use for Android application development.
+td-android-sdk is a library to send any data to Treasure Data storage directly from Android applications without Treasure Agent (fluentd). td-android-sdk is so small that it's easy to use for Android application development.

 ## Requirement